canonical/operator/docs/harness.rst

     status of the charm after test interactions.
   - :attr:`~ops.testing.Harness.model` attribute, which exposes e.g. the
     :attr:`~ops.Model.unit` attribute for detailed assertions on the unit's state.

+.. warning:: The Harness API has flaws with resetting the charm state between
+    Juju events.
+Care must be taken when emitting multiple events with the same Harness object.

 .. note::
     Unit testing is only one aspect of a comprehensive testing strategy.
 For more